g33kme/adapay/README.md

  * amount   = fiat amount, based on the pair your ada amount for the invoice will be calculated
  * identify = how to identify the paid invoice
  * death    = in seconds when the invoice expires
- * address  = set one of your cardano addresses where you want to receive the payment
+ * address  = set one of your cardano addresses from your created wallet where you want to receive the payment
  * walletid = set a walletid from your cardano-wallet you created in the first step */
 $invoice = ADAPAY::invoiceCreate(array(